Once your home is leveled, here's how to keep the soil under it from moving again — drainage, watering, and what to watch for season to season.

 Walk your home twice a year — once after the wet season, once after the dry.
 Look for new cracks in brick veneer, gaps at door frames, or doors that have started sticking.
 Photograph anything you see and date the photos.
 If something is changing year over year, call us — most warranty work is faster and easier when caught early.

 A piered home shouldn't move.
 But the soil around it always will.
-A few small habits keep things stable for decades.
+A few small habits keep things stable for decades — and if you do see new movement after a house leveling or slab foundation repair, call us under warranty before it gets worse.

 How often should I water my foundation in the dry season?